As a project manager, should you care about project proposals? Shouldn’t our focus be more on delivery than on sales?

 Why Are Project Proposals Important?

-A proposal isn’t just about securing a new project.
+A project proposal isn’t just about securing a new project.
 It’s about representing your team and your organization responsibly.
 Some will dismiss a business proposal as just “sales talk” — saying whatever you think needs to be said to win over a potential client.

 But the reality is that a poorly executed proposal can cause reputational damage, create proposed approaches that have gaping holes, and even get your organization into terms that are detrimental to the business.